Judith Collins says husband David Wong-Tung makes his own social media choices

 And it proposes an "alliance" with national infrastructure and construction firms to build new schools and upgrades more cheaply than under the current system of putting each project out to tender.

-Collins spent yesterday announcing the policy at New Plymouth Boys' School, following a storm of outrage from Taranaki schools against an $11.7 million grant for a private Green School near New Plymouth approved by the Labour-led Government last week.
+Collins spent yesterday announcing the policy at New Plymouth Boys' School, after a storm of outrage from Taranaki schools against the Green School grant.